keptn/keptn.github.io/content/docs/0.6.0/reference/cli/index.md

 To add a resource to the configuration store (i.e., Git repository), the `add-resource` command is provided.
 This command takes a local resource (`--resource`) and stores it for further use in Keptn.
 To specify a unique resource identifier (URI) for this resource, the optional URI (`--resourceUri`) flag can be set to a file path.
 By default, the URI is set to the file path specified at the `--resource` flag.
 From a technical perspective, `--resourceUri=jmeter/basiccheck.jmx` stores the resource in a *jmeter* folder and renames the file to  *basiccheck.jmx*.

 This command allows adding, for example, *test files* to a service, which will then be used by a test service (e.g., jmeter-service) during the continuous delivery.

+**The target location of the resource:**

+- `--project` - is mandatory.
+The resource will be added to the root folder in the master branch.
+- `--stage` - is optional (when the `--service` flag is not used).
+The resource will be added to the root folder in the stage branch.
+- `--service` - is optional.
+The resource will be added to the service folder in the stage branch.

 ```console
 keptn add-resource --project=PROJECTNAME --stage=STAGE --service=SERVICENAME --resource=./basiccheck.jmx --resourceUri=jmeter/basiccheck.jmx